How do I become a candidate for the Liberal Party of Canada?

 How do I get access to Liberalist?

-Qualified Nomination Contestants will receive their Liberalist account after they have received their confirmation.
+Qualified Nomination Contestants will receive their Liberalist account after they have received their confirmation and once the nomination meeting is called.

 I’m not familiar with Liberalist, can you send me the list in excel?